Rosneft, Exxon reveal plans for $15 billion Russia LNG project

 MONOPOLY ABUSE

-Putin reacted with caution to the ambitious plans laid out by Sechin, warning him against "monopolising" Russia's oil and gas industry.
+Putin reacted with caution to the ambitious plans laid out by Sechin, warning him against "monopolizing" Russia's oil and gas industry.

 Only Gazprom, according to a 2006 law, has the right to export gas from Russia.
 Rosneft is, however, lobbying to win the right to export LNG, as is Russia's largest independent gas producer Novatek (NVTK.MM).